MS Degree Requirements

 The requirements for the MSME and MSEM degree follow those outlined by the Graduate School, with a few additions.
 For more information visit the degree requirements listed on the Graduate School website.
 Upon entering the MS program, a student selects an Advisor and in concert with their Advisor, develops a research topic and/or course plan to suit their individual interests and needs.

-There are three plans that students may follow in an MS program: Plan A - Thesis Option, Plan B - Report Option, and Plan D - Coursework Option.
-Students following Plan A or Plan B should establish a thesis or report topic by the end of the first semester of study.
-The MS Plan A or Plan B degree program can generally be completed in 1-2 years and culminates in the preparation and oral defense of a thesis or report.
-The MS Plan D can be completed in one year and allows flexibility for an industrial internship.
+There are three plans that students follow in an MS program: Thesis option, Report option, or Coursework option.
+Students following the Thesis or Report option should establish a research topic by the end of the first semester of study, in close collaboration with a faculty research advisor.
+A Thesis or Report program can generally be completed in 1.5 to 2 years and culminates in the preparation and public defense of a thesis or report.
+The Coursework MS can be completed in one year and allows flexibility for an industrial co-op.
 The specific course requirements for the MS degree options are summarized in the table below.